kjhayes/substd/README.md

 # substd

-A General Purpose C++ Utility Library
+A General Purpose Header Only C++ Utility Library

 Initially Taken From Another Project, Glewy.